-The NEV industry predicts that its production and sales growth rate will remain above 40 percent in the next five years prompting the question of how to best manage the growing numbers of discarded lithium batteries from the NEVs.
+Growth in China’s NEV industry took off in 2014, when nearly 78,500 NEVs were produced and roughly 75,000 were sold.
+As of September, China’s NEV registration reached 6.78 million, of which 5.52 million are fully electric vehicles.
+The NEV industry predicts that its production and sales growth rate will remain at more than 40 percent in the next five years, prompting the question of how to best manage the growing numbers of discarded lithium batteries from the vehicles.

 Electric car batteries are many times larger than cell phone batteries.